zhouhua/obsidian-export-image/README.md

 - :straight_ruler: Support adjusting the image width to cater to different scenarios, such as exporting images suitable for viewing on mobile devices or ensuring readability when embedding images in articles.
 - :gear: Offer flexible configuration options with a convenient WYSIWYG (What You See Is What You Get) interface.
 - :page_facing_up: Support exporting selected content as an image.
+- :open_file_folder: Support for batch exporting all notes in a folder as images.
 - :capital_abcd: Support displaying obsidian [metadata](https://help.obsidian.md/Editing+and+formatting/Properties).

 ## Usage